brakmic/HDA_with_Cpp/README.md

 And not a single line of JavaScript was needed to make it work.
 This is how powerful hypermedia architecture actually is.

-Additionally, we also use [_hyperscript](https://hyperscript.org/), a small library for event handling and DOM manipulation.
+We also use [_hyperscript](https://hyperscript.org/), a small library for event handling and DOM manipulation.
 With it, we can listen and dispatch events, manipulate DOM objects without leaving HTML.

 Here's an example from this project: